mil-tokyo/soba/doc/index.md

 | w         | white   |

 ### Description
-This method plots continuous points and connects those points by line if a specific option given.
+This method plots continuous points and connects those points by line if a specific option is given.
 The styles of points and line are controlled by *options* argument.

 ### Sample
 ```javascript